yungvldai/reshala/README.md

 * `-h, --help` - print short reference
 * `-v, --version` - print version of package
 * `-i, --include` - by default, `reshala` will ask you if key exists in ours/theirs but not in the other.
-You can specify this option to include all keys.
+You can specify this option to include all keys without prompt.